-(A) Where evidence of infestation exists, the owner of a building, structure, or property, including a vacant or occupied one-or two-family dwelling, or multi- family dwelling, shall eliminate infestations of vectors, rodents, or pests and repair any conditions that contribute to infestation.

-(B) If the building, structure, or property is a rental property, the owner shall provide notice to the tenants at least 48 hours before taking steps to eliminate the infestation.

-(i) The notice must be in writing and must include the method being used to eliminate the infestation.

-(ii) A tenant can waive the 48-hour notice period in writing. [eliminate rodents and vermin in or on the land;]
+- (A) Where evidence of infestation exists, the owner of a building, structure, or property, including a vacant or occupied one-or two-family dwelling, or multi-family dwelling, shall eliminate infestations of vectors, rodents, or pests and repair any conditions that contribute to infestation. - (B) If the building, structure, or property is a rental property, the owner shall provide notice to the tenants at least 48 hours before taking steps to eliminate the infestation. - (i) The notice must be in writing and must include the method being used to eliminate the infestation. - (ii) A tenant can waive the 48-hour notice period in writing. [eliminate rodents and vermin in or on the land;]

-(C) It is a defense to prosecution under this paragraph that the building, structure, or property was treated to eliminate vectors, rodents, or pests by a person licensed under the Texas Structural Pest Control Act once within the preceding 30 days.
+(C) It is a defense to prosecution under this paragraph that the building structure, or property was treated to eliminate vectors, rodents, or pests by a person licensed under the Texas Structural Pest Control Act once within the preceding 30 days.
 (2) Screens.
 An owner shall provide a structure intended for human habitation with a screen for keeping out insects at each opening of the structure if the structure is not cooled with refrigerated air.
 (3) Common toilet and shower facilities.
-An owner shall maintain toilet and shower facilities for common areas of a multi-family dwelling in a safe, sound, sanitary, and operating condition. [maintain the interior of a vacant structure or vacant portion of a structure free from rubbish and garbage; and]

-(4) Swimming pools, spas, ponds, and fountains.
-Water in swimming pools, spas, ponds, fountains, and other containers shall be maintained to prevent the breeding or harborage of insects, and shall not emit odors that are foul and offensive to a person of reasonable sensibilities. [keep the interior of a structure free from insects, rodents, and vermin, except as specified in Section 27-12(b).]
+An owner shall maintain toilet and shower facilities for common areas of a multi-family dwelling in a safe, sound, sanitary, and operating condition. [maintain the interior of a vacant structure or vacant portion of a structure free from rubbish and garbage; and] (4) Swimming pools, spas, ponds, and fountains. (i) Water in swimming pools, spas, ponds, fountains, and othe containers shall be maintained to prevent the breeding or harborage of insects, and shall not emit odors that are foul and offensive to a person of reasonable sensibilities. (ii) Swimming pools, spas, ponds, and fountains shall be maintained in clean, safe, and sanitary condition, and in good repair. (iii) Fences or other barriers enclosing swimming pools, spas, ponds, and fountains shall be maintained in safe and sound condition and in accordance with the building codes [keep the interior of a structure free from insects, rodents, and vermin, except as specified in Section 27-12(b)].
 (5) Sewage overflow.
-An owner shall sanitize all areas contaminated by sewage overflow immediately after servicing is completed.
+An owner shall sanitize all areas contaminated by sewag overflow immediately after servicing is completed.
 (6) Vacant dwelling units.

-(A) An owner shall maintain the interiors of all vacant dwelling units free of solid waste.

-(B) The owner of a vacant dwelling unit must store any swimming pool chemicals, cleaning chemicals, pesticides, herbicides, rodenticides, fertilizers, paints, solvents, gasoline, gasoline-powered equipment, or combustible materials of any kind in accordance with the building codes and the Dallas Development Code.

-($\underline{i}[e]$) Security standards.
-An owner or operator of a multifamily property, other than one exempt from registration under Section 27-XX of this chapter, shall:
+(A) An owner shall maintain the interiors of all vacant dwelling unit free of solid waste.
+(B) The owner of a vacant dwelling unit must store any swimming poor chemicals, cleaning chemicals, pesticides, herbicides, rodenticides, fertilizers, paints, solvents gasoline, gasoline-powered equipment, or combustible materials of any kind in accordance with the building codes and the Dallas Development Code. $(\underline{i}[e])$ Security standards .
+An owner or operator of a multifamily property, other than on exempt from registration under Section 27-XX of this chapter, shall:

-(1) provide and maintain security devices in each dwelling unit as required by Sections 92.153, 92.154, and 92.155 of the Texas Property Code, as amended; and
+Sections 92.153, 92.154, and 92.155 of the Texas Property Code, as amended; and provide and maintain security devices in each dwelling unit as required by